Does Chase Bank Have a Notary?

 • Affidavits: A written statement supported by an oath or affirmation.

-• Power of attorney: A document that gives someone the legal right to take action on behalf of another person.
+• Power of attorney: A document giving a person legal right to take action on behalf of another person.

 • Wills and trusts: Legal documents that determine the distribution of a person’s property after their death.